WMeldon/vagrant-chef/README.md

+## What's Different
+Very little has changed from Shawn's original repo, but I've done my best to update things to the current standards of Vagrant and Chef.
+The tutorial will be modified to reflect changes, but here are some of the bigger ones.

+### New Cookbook management
+Rather than submodules to manage 3rd party cookbooks, I've opted to use [Librarian-Chef](https://github.com/applicationsonline/librarian-chef) instead.  **So don't put anything in chef/cookbooks!** That is now taken care of by librarian.
+Custom cookbooks go in ```chef/application-cookbooks``` and will need to be added to the Cheffile.

+I've also added [Vagrant-Librarian-Chef](https://github.com/jimmycuadra/vagrant-librarian-chef) to automatically fetch and update cookbooks from Vagrant and [Vagrant Omnibus](https://github.com/schisamo/vagrant-omnibus) to keep Chef up to date and working correctly.

+### Updated Vagrant file
+Very little has changed other than some small syntax changes and the calls to the added Vagrant plugins.
+I've taken the liberty of changing the box as well and pointing it to a box I made myself.
+It's just [this box](https://github.com/jedi4ever/veewee/tree/master/templates/ubuntu-13.04-server-amd64) with the RubyGem version moved back to 1.8.25.

+Why?
+Because [reasons](https://github.com/rubygems/rubygems/issues/502).
+I'd advise you make your own with [VeeWee](https://github.com/jedi4ever/veewee) to prevent those crazy Ruby guys from messing up your environment.
+[Phil concurs](http://philsturgeon.co.uk/blog/2013/04/vagrant-and-chef-upgrade-party) and even has a pretty slick [tutorial](http://philsturgeon.co.uk/blog/2013/05/build-your-own-vagrant-boxes-with-veewee) on the subject.

 Vagrant / Chef Configurations
 ============

 Everything that one needs to create development environments with Vagrant and Chef.

 This repo is very much a work in progress.
 There are many things that can be improved.
 Annotations were made in comment form within the example Vagrantfile, regarding room for improvement.
 Issues and pull-requests are encouraged.